 So health experts recommended yoga poses which provide immediate relief.

-For several centuries yoga has been used for many health benefits.
+For several centuries, people have used yoga for many health benefits.
 Yoga also provides many benefits for women suffering from menstrual cramps.
 Menstrual cramps are usually caused due to contraction of the uterus and also due to hormonal changes.
-Yoga provides an effective way for pain management in most of women by reducing the contractions of uterus muscles.
-Yoga targets the affected area and provides fast relief from pain.
+Yoga provides an effective way for pain management in most women by reducing the contractions of uterus muscles.
+It targets the affected area and provides fast relief from pain.

 Yoga Poses for women health